SyDr/Era-II-Mod-Manager/README.md

 # README #

-This is a RA Mod Manager :).
-But for now it's a Era II Mod Manager
+This is a Era II Mod Manager